fako/writing/setting/index.md

 The Top of the World
 --------------------

-A point on the edge of the world that is higher than The Tower of Atam.
+A point on the edge of the world that is higher than The Tower of Atad.
-When Serson climbs a mountain to refresh his knowledge and reaches this point, The Atad that strikes him comes from outside The Valley.
+When Sorsen climbs a mountain to refresh his knowledge and reaches this point, The Atad that strikes him comes from outside The Valley.
 As Tirion gets the knowledge from his father like he always does he goes insane.